 An estimated 58 million Americans have at least one actinic keratosis, the most common type of pre-cancer on skin.
 Actinic keratosis develops with ultraviolet light exposure throughout the years.
 If left untreated, your risk for skin cancer increases.
-At Elite Dermatology in the Greater Houston Area the dermatology team expertly diagnoses and treats actinic keratoses.
+At Elite Dermatology and Plastic Surgery in the Greater Houston Area the dermatology team expertly diagnoses and treats actinic keratoses.
 Find out more about your treatment options by booking an appointment online or calling today.

 What is an actinic keratosis?